michaelmontemurri/RegressionModule/README.md

 # Regression and ANOVA Module Project

 A package that implements estimators, hypothesis testing, diagonostics, etc. from scratch.
-We provide detailed examples and usage in the accompanying jupyter notebooks.
+We provide detailed examples and usage in the accompanying jupyter notebook `Documentation.ipnyb`.

 ---